tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 6.md

 Let's add some CSS to improve the page appearence and some other enhancements.

+🏞️ Display finished design of the movie page (deployed to vercel)

+This is the desired result of how the movie page should look.
+We have a landscape image of the movie, it's description, as well as the year it was released, it's length and its genres.

+There is also a button to go back to the homepage.

+Awesome, let's start implementing it.

 #### CSS & Enhancements
 First off, go to the `styles` folder and open `global.css`.
 Here, let's add a global style for the background, text color and font family: